jttoivon/dbus_stuff/README.md

     ./query.py --table --all --interface org.bluez.Profile1  --pid --command-line

 The --all option above asks to print also don't services that don't have a well known name.
-This can sometimes cause timeout problems, since some services don't reply to the introspect method calls.
-The timeout on my machine seems to be 25+25 seconds.
-Which makes scanning for object path for all services very slow.
-I don't yet know how to fix this.
+This can sometimes cause timeout problems, since some services don't implement the introspection interface.
+I set timeout of two seconds by default, but if you want the program execution to be faster, you can set the timeout to any real number with the ```--timeout``` option.